jonpither/cider-spy/README.md

 Good question.
 It could be exclusively nrepl-middleware.
 I guess there's ideas like cider-spy might be able to provide new CIDER functionality based of spied on data.. like most popular commands.

 A follow on is that I should revise whether I need a dependency on cider-nrepl

+## Future ideas

+Connected repl sessions - i.e. send someone some code Dev x has been on this file.. etc etc.